krazylek/trim-dates/README.md

 * `opts.timezoneOffset` - default: `0`.
 Timezone offset in minutes from UTC time. **This is similar to js `getTimezoneOffset()` but **inverse of momentjs `utcOffset()`**.
 * `opts.revertZone` - default: `false`.
 In case you prefer the result to keep it's original value.
+* `dayTimezoneOffset` - default: `null`.
+Similat to timezoneOffset, but adapt the day if in another timezone.

 # license